nsquared-team/draw-attention/readme.txt

 == Changelog ==

+= 1.8.19 =
+* Fixed: Compatibility with the "lazy-load" plugin

 = 1.8.18 =
 * Fixed: Prevent potential overlapping between Draw Attention and fixed elements in some themes